Skip to content

 Everyone remembers the ice cream trucks.
 The music, the bells, the rush to chase it down the street with a few bills you just got from your mom before you started your mad dash up the street.
 You hoped that some other kid was more prepared and came out screaming to stop the truck just so you could catch up.
 Ah, the days.

-Fast forward to 2020: neighborhoods and house parties have restored offerings and new trucks rolling down your neighborhood streets.
-The ice cream truck goes full circle and kids again are running down the street chasing the new ice cream goodness.
+Fast-forward to 2020: Neighborhoods and house parties have restored offerings, and new trucks are rolling down your neighborhood streets.
+The ice cream truck goes full circle, and kids are again running down the street chasing the new ice cream goodness.

 Basking Ridge’s Joe Morazzo’s Vintage Ice Cream Truck Collection